-Travel, particularly by airplane, can become burdensome for NTM patients who deal with medications through IV or inhalation, or who require supplemental oxygen.
+Travel, particularly by airplane, can be burdensome for NTM patients who deal with medications through IV or inhalation, or who require supplemental oxygen.
 Thankfully, there are ways to make this much easier for you, your traveling companions, and any security personnel you will deal with along the way.

-First, the TSA has approved a wallet-sized printable card that you as a traveler can use to notify agents of any conditions or devices that would require special attention.
+The Transportation Safety Association (TSA) has approved a wallet-sized printable card that you as a traveler can use to notify agents of any conditions or devices that would require special attention.
 This card fits in a wallet and says, “I have the following health condition, disability or medical device that may affect my screening” with a blank space to be filled in by the passenger.
 The cards do not exempt a passenger from screening.

 According to the TSA, medications (including liquids and gels) are not subject to the 3-1-1 rule and are allowed through security.
 However, if they exceed the 3-ounce limit, the TSA requires that the medications be declared and screened in its own bin going through the X-ray machine.
 If you are traveling with medications, you must declare them to the TSA screening agent.

 The TSA requires that medications be in the original containers, with the original labeling.
 For prescription medications, this means the pharmacy bottle and labeling.
 Over-the-counter medications must be in the bottle with the manufacturer’s label.
 Do not travel with medications in any other container, as TSA agents must be able to easily identify the items inside.